Benex254/FastAnime/README.md

 script-message select-quality <1080/720/480/360>
 ```

+## styling the default interface

+The default interface uses inquirerPy which is customizable.
+Read here to findout more https://inquirerpy.readthedocs.io/en/latest/pages/env.html

 ## Configuration

 The app includes sensible defaults but can be customized extensively.
 Configuration is stored in `.ini` format at `~/.config/FastAnime/config.ini` on arch linux; for the other operating systems you can check by running `fastanime config --path`.